-14.3 Compliance with Conditions
+Compliance with Conditions

-14.3.1 An Occupation Certificate shall not be issued until such time as all conditions of this consent, other than “Operational” conditions, have been satisfied.
-The use or occupation of the development prior to compliance with all conditions of consent, other than “Operational” conditions, may render the applicant/developer liable to legal proceedings.
+6.3 An Occupation Certificate shall not be issued until such time as all conditions of this consent, other than ‘Operational’ conditions, have been satisfied.
+The building shall not be occupied or used until the principal certifying authority has issued an occupation certificate.

-14.3.2 Prior to commencement of the occupation or use of the whole or any part of a new building, or commencement of a change of building use for the whole or any part of an existing building, it is necessary to obtain an Occupation Certificate from the Principal Certifier in accordance with the provisions of Section 6.9 of the Environmental Planning and Assessment Act 1979.
+6.4 Prior to commencement of the occupation or use of the whole or any part of a new building, or commencement of a change of building use for the whole or any part of an existing building, it is necessary to obtain an Occupation Certificate from the Principal Certifier in accordance with the provisions of Section 6.9 of the Environmental Planning and Assessment Act 1979.

-14.3.3 A Subdivision Certificate shall not be issued until all conditions of this consent, other than “operational” conditions, have been satisfied.

-14.4 Service Authorities
+Service Authorities

-14.4.1 The applicant shall obtain a Trade Waste Approval from the Sydney Water Corporation Limited in relation to any discharges to the Corporation's sewerage system.

-14.4.2 A final written clearance shall be obtained from Sydney Water Corporation, Energy provider and Telstra (or any other recognised communication carrier) if such clearance (in the form of a Section 73 Certificate, Notification of Arrangement, etc.) has not previously been issued.

-14.4.3 The following documentary evidence shall be obtained and forwarded to the Principal Certifying Authority prior to the release of any Occupation Certificate:
+6.5 The following documentary evidence shall be obtained and forwarded to the Principal Certifying Authority prior to the release of any Occupation Certificate:

-A Section 73 Compliance Certificate under the Sydney Water Act 1994 must be obtained.
-Applications must be made through an authorised Water Servicing Coordinator.
-Please refer to the "Building Plumbing and Developing" Section of the website www.sydneywater.com.au, then follow the "Developing Your Land" link or telephone 13 20 92 for assistance.
-Following application a "Notice of Requirements" will advise of water and sewer extensions to be built and charges to be paid.
-Please make early contact with the Coordinator since building of water/sewer extensions can be time consuming and may impact on other services and building, driveway or landscape design.
-A copy of Sydney Water's Notice of Requirements must be submitted to the Principal Certifying Authority prior to the Construction Certificate being issued.
-The Section 73 Certificate must be submitted to the Principal Certifying Authority prior to the occupation of the development/release of the plan of subdivision, whichever occurs first.
+A water supply compliance certificate or equivalent must be obtained.

-A “Notification of Arrangement" Certificate from energy provider, or any other recognised energy provider, stating that arrangements have been made with the servicing authority for electrical services, including the provision of street lighting, to the development.
+A ‘Notification of Arrangement’ Certificate from the relevant energy provider, stating that arrangements have been made with the servicing authority for electrical services, including the provision of street lighting, to the development.

 (c) A written clearance from Telstra or any other recognised communication carrier, stating that services have been made available to the development or that arrangements have been made for the provision of services to the development.